How To Import A Client Certificate To Firefox

 Step 4

-The previous step should launch a browser which you can use to navigate to the directory where your client certificate file (usually a PKCS12 file with the .p12 or .pfx extension) is stored.
+The previous step should launch a browser that you can use to navigate to the directory where your client certificate file (usually a PKCS12 file with the .p12 or .pfx extension) is stored.
 Select the file and enter the required password.
-If you succeed, you should see a notification that says "Successfully restored your security certificate(s) and private key(s)." (or something to that effect.
+If you succeed, you should see a notification that says, "Successfully restored your security certificate(s) and private key(s)." (or something to that effect.
 Click OK to proceed.

 You should then see your newly imported certificate under the Your Certificates collection of your Firefox Certificate Manager.